ros2hp/grmgr/README.md

 Where wpStart and wpEnd are instances of sync.WaitGroup used to synchronise when the service is started  and shutdown via the context ctx.

-The contents of method Control() shows the communication with the **_grmgr_** service.
+The contents of method Control() illustrates the communication with the **_grmgr_** service.
 Please review the code if you want to understand more of the details.

 ```
 	func (l Limiter) Control() {